What is System of Care?

 Read more about what to expect at a Care Review.

-The Independent Living Initiative (ILI) is a short-term and one-time assistance program for adult consumers and children receiving enhanced benefits services through Alliance Behavioral Healthcare.
-It is intended for individuals who are behind on their rent and/or utility payments who are facing possible eviction or utility disconnection or those who need start-up funds to move into permanent housing following short term life circumstances.
+The Independent Living Initiative (ILI) is a short-term and one-time assistance program for adult consumers and children receiving enhanced benefits services through Alliance Health.
+It is intended for individuals and families who are behind on their rent and/or utility payments, facing possible eviction or utility disconnection, or in need of start-up funds to move into permanent housing following short term life circumstances.

 Community Collaboratives are facilitated through the System of Care in each county in North Carolina.
 They are monthly meetings held to mobilize resources in the community with the goal of improving the mental and behavioral health of consumers across each individual county.
 Each collaborative has a plan identifying goals that target the specific needs of their county, so part of each meeting is spent discussing progress and further actions to achieve the goals.